Philosophy is littered with questions that are easily stated, but difficult to answer.

 One problem with this tendency to invest art with unanchored religious sentiment is that it makes it difficult to keep art’s native satisfactions in focus.

 The difficulty is compounded because aesthetic delight involves a feeling of wholeness that is easy to mistake for religious exaltation.
-Art does offer balm for the spirit, but it is not a religious balm.
+Art does offer a balm for the spirit, but it’s not a religious balm.
 Exactly what sort of balm is it?

 A good place to begin to try to answer this question is with some observations made by the German philosopher Immanuel Kant (1724–1804).

 “Tantalizing” is not a word most people associate with the work of Kant.
 But the first half of his book “Critique of Judgment,” which deals with the nature of aesthetic judgment, is full of tantalizing observations.